-About once a week Jon works in London and his lunch of choice while he’s these is a Teriyaki Chicken and Rice Bowl from Itsu.
-Since discovering it last year he’s been on at me to make a version at home and the first step was to perfect my teriyaki sauce.
+When visiting London, my family love to have Teriyaki Chicken and Rice Bowls from Itsu.
+Since discovering them, I’ve wanted to make a version at home and the first step was to perfect my teriyaki sauce.

 A little note about ingredients

 When you look at the ingredients list for this sauce you may be thinking, hmmmm I’m not sure I can get hold of all of that.
 Firstly, I’m pretty sure you should be able to (in the UK at least), as I said before I lived in a little town in North Wales and I can get them all in my small local Tesco, you’d have to be somewhere pretty remote to have worse access to shops!

 Secondly, you can make substitutions and still have a nice sauce…

 - Reduced salt soy sauce – simply substitute for any other soy sauce (or Tamari if you want the sauce to be gluten-free).

 - Mirin – use white wine or sherry and add an extra teaspoon of sugar to your mix to replace the sweetness of the mirin

 - Rice wine vinegar – white wine or cider vinegar.
 I’ve even used red wine vinegar as I hadn’t realised I’d run out until I started cooking, it tasted delicious, just a touch more tangy.

 - Toasted sesame oil – Use another quite plain oil such as sunflower or peanut oil and mix in a teaspoon of toasted sesame seeds to replace the nutty flavour of the sesame oil.